johnalanbrook/prosperon/docs/index.md

 - Baking static content
 - Conversion of assets
-- Packing into a CDB[fn::Constant database]
+- Packing into a CDB

 To distribute your game for a given platform, run `prosperon build {platform}`.